franktatjana/Pilot-PoC-Framework/templates/0_poc_details.md

 _[Provide an overview of what must be accomplished, Name of the VSE and high level objectives of the Pilot Project]_

 ## Description of tasks, dates, effort and artifacts
-[List the tasks, steps and artifacts produced.
-Describe who is responsible for each task/step.]
+_[List the tasks, steps and artifacts produced.
+Describe who is responsible for each task/step.
+Link to (../requirements/0_overview.md) ]_

 ## Resources
 _[Describe resources required for this Pilot Project, money, computer resources, etc.]_